 Skip to Content

 We are looking for creative, enthusiastic and dedicated students who demonstrate skill and passion for design and the visual arts.
-There are no required school subjects, but students who do well in NCEA Level 2 art, design or technology (or equivalent) may get automatic entry without having to submit a portfolio.
+There are no required school subjects, but students who do well in NCEA Level 2 art, design or technology (or equivalent) may be granted automatic entry to the programme without having to submit a portfolio.
 The requirements for automatic entry are: NCEA Level 2 with Excellence, including an excellence endorsement in an approved art, design or technology subject.

-Entry is confirmed once you have achieved University Entrance.
+Entry to the University is confirmed once you have achieved University Entrance.